The property check out inventory

-Examples of a few typical issues noted by the clerk on the check out
+Examples of a few typical issues noted by the property inventory clerk at the check out inventory

 Ceiling: Damp areas, tape marks, carbon marks.

 Bathroom fittings : Extractor fan, mould, limescale, cracks, working pop ups, WC flush, toilet seat